Fearless Critic

 (936) 448-4400

-Your journey to Chez Roux is riddled with sterile suburban neighborhoods and a macabre procession of chain restaurants that ends in a megalomaniacal finish line: the luxury resort La Torretta Del Lago.
-But for running this gauntlet, you are rewarded with what may be one of the finest meals in the state (and if you come at the right time, one hell of a sunset).
+Drive through sterile suburban neighborhoods and a macabre procession of chain restaurants to the luxury resort La Torretta Del Lago.
+For running this gauntlet, you are rewarded with one of the finest meals in the state (and if you come at the right time, one hell of a sunset).

-The low points are few, but noticeable against this backdrop: often-awkward service; a wine list that mingles compulsory domestic clunkers with better, but overpriced, French bottles; and a few mains that still play it too safe.
-Nevertheless, this is some of the most capable French cooking found in Texas and with one of the loveliest views.
-The journey to Conroe may not be the most inspired, but the destination certainly is.
+The low points are few, but noticeable: sometimes-awkward service and a wine list that mingles compulsory domestic clunkers with better (but overpriced) French bottles.
+Nevertheless, this is some of the most capable French cooking found in Texas.